-This condition occurs when you don’t have enough red blood cells to carry oxygen to tissues in your body.
-Mild anemia may make you feel exhausted, but it can become serious if it becomes too severe or is left untreated.
+Pregnancy anemia occurs when you don’t have enough red blood cells to carry oxygen to the tissues in your body.
+Mild anemia may make you feel exhausted, but it can also become serious if it becomes too severe or is left untreated.

-Vitamin B-12 deficiency
+Vitamin B12 deficiency

 1. Prenatal vitamins